Condo Crafts for the Craftless

 She and I are different.

-What does all this have to do with a Park City vacation?
-Sometimes ski vacations go awry.
+What does all this have to do with a ski vacation?
+Sometimes they go awry.
 Extreme cold, snowstorms or sickness can trap you in the condo.
 And usually by the time 2 pm rolls around, the little ones are sick and tired of another episode of Sponge Bob.
 Beg and plead as much as you want.
 "Look!
 This is the one where Plankton and Sponge Bob sing "The Friend Song!" usually doesn't fly after four straight hours of enforced television.

 What you will likely hear is, "But Mommy, we want to doooooooo something!"